i-dream-of-ai/next-stripe-helper/README.md

 ## Webhook Handler with Next.js

 In the Next.js environment, API routes provide a solution to build your backend functionality.
 The `next-stripe-helper` comes equipped with a webhook handler specifically designed for easy integration with Next.js API routes.

+If you add the webhookHandler to an api route, your Database will automatically stay in sync with Stripe Products, Prices, and Subscriptions.

 ### Usage